AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 There are some key differences in the workflow when using new document approvals and proofing together:

-* Decision buttons do not appear in viewer
+* Decision buttons do not appear in the proofing viewer

-* Participants are shown in document Summary, not the proofing workflow
+* Participants are shown in the document Summary, not the proofing workflow

-* SOCD is proofing related and does not reflect the decision status of the document
+* Sent, Opened, Comment, Decision (SOCD) details in the document list is proofing related and does not reflect the decision status of the document.

 ## Upload a document and create a proof